Scottish-Tech-Army/ggs-combined/README.md

 # GGS-combined README

+This repository contains the source code for the Girlguiding Scotland Treasure Hunting web application.

 ## Deployment

 During development when you are working on features of the application locally, run the following command from the `ggs-combined` root directory: `./cdk/bin/install.sh`.
 You may need to `chmod +x` the script before you are able to run it.
 The script assumes that you have configured your AWS credentials inside your `~/.aws/credentials` file.